 Temporary homeless prevention services support tenants and residents that meet low income guidelines.
 Using federal money as well as donations from the United Way, there is financial help for expenses and case management arranged.

-Center of Hope Homeless Prevention Assistance Program – This organization may be able to assist needy families in Sedgwick Kansas by helping them with paying rent/utility bills.
+Center of Hope Homeless Prevention Assistance Program – This organization may be able to assist low-income families in Sedgwick County Kansas by helping them with paying rent/utility bills.
 The objective is to help enable them to remain in their own homes and avoid an eviction or disconnection.
 The address is 1100 E 1st St N, Wichita, KS 67214, or, call (316) 267-0222

-Housing assistance in Sedgewick County Kansas includes emergency shelters, transitional housing, and maybe funds for paying deposits or first months rent.
+Housing assistance in Sedgewick County Kansas includes emergency homeless shelters, free motel vouchers, transitional housing, and maybe funds for paying deposits or first months rent.
 Those that are facing eviction or are currently homeless may receive help from the housing and other services.
 More on Sedgewick County transitional housing.

-Find help for paying rent - Sedgwick County families can look into financial programs that can help prevent evictions.
+Find help for paying rent - Sedgwick County low-income families can look into financial programs that can help prevent evictions.
 Emergency cash in the Wichita KS area can pay rent, security deposits, and other expenses.
 Some charities and non-profits can also offer transitional housing, shelter, and assistance in finding new, affordable low income housing.
 Get more details on emergency Sedgwick County rent assistance.